Diagnosis | Personalized Treatment | Research and Clinical Trials | Additional Patient Support

 - An MRI scan, which can confirm an abnormality in your brain

-If a brain tumor is diagnosed, a surgery or biopsy is usually necessary to determine the type of tumor based on the microscopic features of the tumor.
-The type of tumor is determined by the types of cells and additional microscopic features that give each tumor a grade, typically from I to IV.
-Treatment will be recommended based on the type and grade of tumor.
+If a brain tumor is diagnosed, a surgery or biopsy is usually necessary to determine the types of brain tumor based on its microscopic features.
+The type of tumor is determined by the types of cells and additional microscopic characteristics that give each tumor a grade, typically from I to IV.
+Brain cancer treatment will be recommended based on the type and grade of tumor.

-Some of the more common brain tumor diagnoses include:
+Some of the more common types of brain tumors include:

 - Meningiomas are brain tumors that arise from the covering of the brain and represent about 30 percent of primary brain tumors.
 The majority of meningiomas are benign (grade I), but can be more aggressive (grade II and III).
 Meningiomas can often be observed, but interventions such as surgery and radiation are often necessary if the tumor grows or causes neurologic symptoms.